jtejadavilca-cursos/nextjs-course-fh-testlo-shop/README.md

 5. Run migrations using `npx prisma migrate dev`
 6. If change something in the schema, run `npx prisma generate` to generate the new client
 7. Run `npm run seed` to populate the database with mock data
+8. Clean localStorage in the browser because after the seed, IDs are different
-8. Run `npm run dev` to start the development server
+9. Run `npm run dev` to start the development server